THE TIER-1 ENGINEER PRESENTS

 All of these design guides use the same battle-tested approach.

-If a rule survived automotive's unforgiving environment, it will serve reliably in medical devices, consumer products, industrial equipment, or any other application.The goal is simple:
+If a rule survived the crucible of high-volume and high-criticality manufacturing environments, it will serve reliably in medical devices, consumer products, industrial equipment, or any other application.The goal is simple:

 Give designers, engineers, founders, and teams the guidelines to ship flawless parts without learning the hard